kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Simple Models Suffice

-Small datasets exist.
+Small datasets exist
-Interpretation matters.
+Interpretation matters
 Latency must remain low

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.